 Stopping the GUI

-Usually the user just presses the close icon to stop the GUI.
+Usually the user just presses the close icon to close and stop the GUI.

 Set a function to call, before allowing the GUI to be stopped.